Xiaokang2022/tkintertools-docs/3.0/documents/core/virtual.md

 * `sequence`: event name
 * `command`: callback function
 * `add`: if True, original callback function will not be overwritten
+* `auto_detect`: Automatically determine whether to execute binding events based on the method `detect`

 ### 🟡`bind_on_update`